-Foods and beverages are composed of six nutrients that are vital to the human body for producing energy, contributing to the growth and development of tissues, regulating body processes, and preventing essential A nutrition descriptor referring to nutrients that must be obtained from the diet.
+Foods and beverages are composed of six nutrients that are vital to the human body for producing energy, contributing to the growth and development of tissues, regulating body processes, and preventing deficiency and degenerative diseases.

-macronutrients These include carbohydrates, proteins, and fats and are classified as such because they have caloric value and the body has a large daily need for them.

-micronutrients Vitamins and minerals are classified as micronutrients because the body's daily requirements for these nutrients are small. deficiency and degenerative diseases.
 The six nutrients are carbohydrates, proteins, fats, vitamins, minerals, and water and are classified as essential nutrients.
+The body requires these nutrients to function properly;

+essential A nutrition descriptor referring to nutrients that must be obtained from the diet.

-The body requires these nutrients to function properly; however, the body is unable to endogenously manufacture them in the quantities needed daily, and therefore these nutrients must be obtained from the diet.
-Carbohydrates, proteins, and fats are classified as macronutrients because they have a caloric value and the body needs a large quantity of them on a daily basis.
+however, the body is unable to endogenously manufacture them in the quantities needed daily, and therefore these nutrients must be obtained from the diet.
+Carbohymacronutrients These include carbohydrates, proteins, and fats and are classified as such because they have caloric value and the body has a large daily need for them.

+micronutrients Vitamins and minerals are classified as micronutrients because the body's daily requirements for these nutrients are small.

+drates, proteins, and fats are classified as macronutrients because they have a caloric value and the body needs a large quantity of them on a daily basis.
 The micronutrients include vitamins and minerals; the prefix micro is used because the body's daily requirements for these nutrients are small.
 Water fits into its own class, and requirements for it vary greatly among individuals.
 These nutrients will be discussed briefly in this section.